ClementNerma/Rave/docs/books/hybrid.md

 First, the `#package` directive tells this is the main file of the package.
 It defines a `name` variable, with two functions, one to set it, one to read it.

 _Tip :_ Because `(c => c)` is a constraint callback, it must return a boolean.
-Strings does implement the `%toBoolean` overload, which returns `false` if they are empty, and `false` else.
+Strings does implement the `%toBoolean` overload, which returns `false` if they are empty, and `true` else.
 So this constraint simply ensures the string is not empty.

 The last line of the file **exports** some entities.
 This simply creates an object that will be available from the outside of the package, so `name` won't be available from the outside.